mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 | 90 gens  |  99 | 96 |  99 |  99 |  98 |  98 | 86  | 99  | 99  |  99 |    97.2 |        4.049691346 |
 | 100 gens |  99 | 99 |  99 |  99 |  98 |  99 | 94  | 99  | 99  |  99 |    98.4 |        1.577621275 |

+These tables show that the tree with no pressure for diversity outputs values that average at 56.37, around what we would expect for this model.
+The trees with pressure for diversity, regardless of tree depth, also average at 93.7, which is also around the expected outcome.
+These results illustrate that the percentile data collected can be used to classify future trees between 10 and 100 generations.

 **NEXT STEPS**

 Once I finalize my results next week I'll be able to add meaningful graphs and a conclusion section.